jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/324628862&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>I view myself as playing a role along that way of progression towards a vision of community and nationhood that reflects the fundamental values and principles of who we are as Mi&rsquo;kmaq people.
-I find my role as a Chief is to hold that space and to hold that vision.</blockquote>
+<blockquote>&ldquo;I view myself as playing a role along that way of progression towards a vision of community and nationhood that reflects the fundamental values and principles of who we are as Mi&rsquo;kmaq people.
+I find my role as a Chief is to hold that space and to hold that vision.&rdquo;</blockquote>

 "But leadership is beyond the position," he pointed out, "and there are many leaders in our community."
 We didn't talk in detail about who those leaders were, but I found myself thinking about the Katarokwi Grandmothers' Council in Kingston, Ontario, who were and are acting as powerful leaders, as sources of culture, wisdom and inspiration.